aryanbrite/aryan-prototype/readme.md

 Made with love, bad decisions, and way too much free time.

 > [!IMPORTANT]
 > **AI Usage:** : I have used copilot to write the core typescript logic of this API.I declare that this API is very much Vibe coded (80-85%).
-But I have tested this API on a lot.
+But I have tested this API on a lot of different use cases.
+It took me a lot of time to make this api actually work I had to do a lot of research and assemble things up to finally make something like this.
 I worked a lot to reduce the letancy and Agent talking that it feels real.
 >
 > I tried different types (a lot) of APIs that could work.
 I tried different voices and a hell lot of research
 >